tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #### Weaknesses

-- Still in development.
+- NEX and 0x still in development
-- NEX specific:
+- NEX specific
-  - A certain level of trust is required, similar to a traditional exchange;
+  - Certain level of trust is required, similar to traditional exchange
-  - Closed liquidity pool.
+  - Closed liquidity pool
-- 0x specific:
+- 0x specific
-  - A trusted Token Registry will be required to verify ERC20 token addresses and exchange rates;
+  - Trusted Token Registry will be required to verify ERC20 token addresses and exchange rates
   - Front running transactions and transaction collisions possible, more development needed
-  - Batch processing ability unknown.
+  - Batch processing ability unknown

 #####
 #####
 ##### Opportunities for Tari

-- Has alignment with Tari's base requirements.
+- Has alignment with Tari's base requirements

 #####
 #####